-After you’ve determined the specific services you are looking for, it’s time to begin your search in earnest for the perfect fundraising consultant.
+After you’ve determined the specific services you are looking for, it’s time to begin your search for the perfect fundraising consultant.
 So where do you start?

 Approach your search for a consultant the same way you would approach any other major purchase for your organization.
-You wouldn’t just go out and buy a new online donation tool without careful research and planning and the same goes for signing a contract with a consultant or firm.
+You wouldn’t just go out and buy a new online donation tool without careful research and planning.
+The same goes for signing a contract with a consultant or firm.

 Additionally, take a look at directories put forth by prominent professional or community organizations.
 Such listings will usually include consultants with a proven track record of success within your nonprofit’s focus.